South Florida Bulls football: Rivalries

 Before major conference realignment in the early 2010s, USF had many competitive games with Louisville (5–6 overall record) and West Virginia (3–4 overall record; 3–3 when opponent ranked in Top 25).
 West Virginia left the Big East conference before the 2012 season to join the Big 12, while Louisville left the American Athletic Conference after the 2013 season for the ACC.
 The university's biggest rival historically is their instate rival, the University of Central Florida, played from 2005 to 2008, and since 2013.
 USF began a 6-year Thanksgiving weekend series in 2008 with Miami, with the last four games (2010–2013) being televised by one of the ESPN networks.

 UCF

-Known officially as the War on I-4, the intense rivalry with in-state opponent UCF began with a matchup in 2005, and was played annually from 2013–2022.
+Known officially as the War on I-4, the intense rivalry with in-state opponent UCF began with a matchup in 2005, and was played annually from 2013 to 2022.
 The matchup had been the subject of much discussion and fan enthusiasm since the 1990s, but it was not until 2005 that games were scheduled.
 The two schools met in a four-year, home-and-away series through 2008.
 USF won all four games, which drew substantial crowds, but declined to schedule any further games.
 The series resumed as an annual conference game when UCF joined the American in 2013.
 The annual match came to an end after the 2022 season as UCF moved to the Big 12 in 2023.
 Both schools have shown interest in continuing the annual rivalry game, but no dates have been set as of yet.